Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.6.md

 The house's yard is muddy red clay.
 Several rusty shovels and rakes lie scattered about.

-**Farming Implements.** A character who looks around the back of the house sees a pitchfork stuck into the earth near the house's northeast corner.
+**_Farming Implements._** A character who looks around the back of the house sees a pitchfork stuck into the earth near the house's northeast corner.
 On further investigation, they see it's stuck through the severed hand of a young woman.
 The characters have no way of knowing this, but the hand was once a crawling claw and was dispatched by a **farmer**.

-**Sickly Crops.** Wheat and corn struggle to grow in the fields surrounding the house.
+**_Sickly Crops._** Wheat and corn struggle to grow in the fields surrounding the house.
 Any character who succeeds on a DC 14 Intelligence (Nature) check can tell the plants around this farm are sickly because something's wrong with the soil.
 A character who succeeds on a DC 16 Wisdom (Perception) check notices raised paths through the dirt, like mole tunnels, though no creatures are obvious.
 Although it's not evident, the soul shaker's evil and the excavations of the crawling claws have spoiled the land around the house.

 ### F2: Porch

 A large wooden porch wraps around the front and one side of the farmhouse.
 Its planks creak ominously when stepped on, but there is no danger here.
 Closed curtains shroud the windows, but the doors to the interior are unlocked and ajar.
 Both lead to a musty central hallway.

-**Doors.** The doors leading off the hallway are closed but not locked.
+**_Doors._** The doors leading off the hallway are closed but not locked.

 ### F3: Living Room

-<em> The furniture in this living room is haphazardly arranged and looks close to falling apart.
-Beneath, the floor is covered in hundreds of handprints painted using crimson mud. </em>
+> The furniture in this living room is haphazardly arranged and looks close to falling apart.
+Beneath, the floor is covered in hundreds of handprints painted using crimson mud.

-The art style is similar to that of the picture **Aunt Dellie** found in Gullet Cove.
+The art style is similar to that of the picture **Aunt Dellie** found in Promise.
 Any character who succeeds on a DC 14 Wisdom (Perception) check notices a break in the pattern under a chair.
-If the chair is moved, it reveals a muddy depiction of two children, one is reaching for the other, who is being dragged into the water by large hands.
+If the chair is moved, it reveals a muddy depiction of two children—one is reaching for the other, who is being dragged into the water by large hands.
 Scrapes in the muddy image form the name "Culley."

 ### F4: Bedroom

 The bedroom holds a bed and writing desk for a single occupant.
 Most of the space is neat and orderly, but the desk is strewn with art supplies and scraps of paper bearing fragmented images.

-**Paintings.** Any character who riffles through the paper on the desk finds repeating images of hands, lakes, and wide eyes looking up through water.
+**_Paintings._** Any character who riffles through the paper on the desk finds repeating images of hands, lakes, and wide eyes looking up through water.
 The largest work shows a pair of eyes with handprints for pupils.
-All these images look similar in style to the picture **Aunt Dellie** found in Gullet Cove.
+All these images look similar in style to the picture **Aunt Dellie** found in Promise.

-**Chest.** A small chest against the wall is unlocked and holds work clothes sized for a woman.
-A character who searches the chest and succeeds on a DC 12 Intelligence (Investigation) check finds a pair of overalls with a pocket containing thirteen rings, plain rings, wedding bands, and formal jewellery sized for men and women, worth 2d10 gp each.
+**_Chest._** A small chest against the wall is unlocked and holds work clothes sized for a woman.
+A character who searches the chest and succeeds on a DC 12 Intelligence (Investigation) check finds a pair of overalls with a pocket containing thirteen rings—plain rings, wedding bands, and formal jewelry sized for men and women—worth 2d10 gp each.

 ### F5: Dining Room

-<em> A long plain table, a wooden sideboard, and several chairs lie shattered on the floor.
-The debris is streaked with crimson stains. </em>
+> A long plain table, a wooden sideboard, and several chairs lie shattered on the floor.
+The debris is streaked with crimson stains.

 This dining room has been ransacked, and red mud covers the furnishings and floor.